SIGN UP & WE'LL GIVE YOU £20 OFF YOUR NEXT HOLIDAY*

 Classic Carnival: February sees Carnival erupt across the country, with all the colour, celebration and fervour you might expect from the Italians.
 If you really want to immerse yourself in the experience, head to Venice’s ‘Carnevale di Venezia’ and lose yourself in two weeks of piazza parties, performances, masquerade balls and outdoor theatre performances.

 For wine buffs: The largest wine fair in Italy, Vinitaly, hits Verona in April, where you can taste and learn about thousands of the country’s finest wines.

 Lights, camera, action: The legendary Venice International Film Festival occurs between August and September.
-Unlike many film festivals, there are tickets for film screenings open to the public, plus the chance to dress up and celeb-spot by the red carpet.
+Unlike many film festivals, there are tickets for film screenings open to the public, plus the chance to put on your best clothes and do some serious celebrity spotting, by the red carpet.